-Artificial Intelligence, robots, nanotechnologies, additive and cognitive technologies the future investigations in the fields of Big History and evolution are closely associated with the development of Artificial Intelligence.
+Artificial Intelligence, robots, nanotechnologies, additive and cognitive technologies

+Self-regulating systems and Artificial Intelligence (AI).
+Within Big History the period after a new threshold is sometimes anticipated as a period of rapid development and even predominance of artificial intelligence.
+We agree that the future investigations in the fields of Big History and evolution are closely associated with the development of Artificial Intelligence.
 Thus, it turns out to be important to define similarities and differences between self-regulating systems and AI.